 If you are new to Pinterest and you do not have a lot of your own pins and content to support your own pins, it is beneficial for you to pin 80% to 90% of other people’s content.
 This allows you to set up boards and add valuable pins to those boards.

 Now let’s say you are an experienced pinner and you have tons of your own pins and content to share.
 In this case, you can get away with pinning more than 20% of your own content.
-A good rule of thumb is to just make sure you are mainly filling your general boards with content from other pinners and pinning your content to your group boards for greater exposure.
+A good rule of thumb is to just make sure you are mainly filling your niche specific personal boards with content from other pinners and your own pins.
+You should also be pinning your content to your group boards for greater exposure.

 Pin Vertical Pins